acrfactory/Software-Team-Entrance-Task/README.md

 ## Workplace Structure

 Within the `ros_ws/src` directory, we store all of our ros packages grouped by their respective subsystem.
-Our current setup has the following subsystems and packages:
+The workspace for this task has the following subsystems and packages:

 - `Navigation` - Contains all of the packages related to the localization of the rover